-- 5.2 Mixed-use Development Projects.
-A Mixed-use Development Project within the SGOD may include: - a) [Single-family, 2 and 3 family, and/or Multi-family] Residential Use(s), provided that the minimum allowable as-of-right density requirements for residential use specified in Section 7.1 shall apply to the residential portion of any Mixed-use Development Project;
+- B.5.2 Mixed-use Development Projects.
+A Mixed-use Development Project within the SGOD may include: - (1) [Single-family, 2- and 3- family, and/or Multi-family] Residential Use(s), provided that the minimum allowable as-of-right density requirements for residential use specified in Section 7.1 shall apply to the residential portion of any Mixed-use Development Project; - (a) Any of the following Nonnon-residential uses: [specify permitted commercial, institutional, industrial, or other non-residential uses] - i) General Retail, Service and Office Uses (please let me know which of the uses in 220-8.5 you would like to include, any?
+All?
+Some?)